zephyrproject-rtos/zephyr/doc/kernel/microkernel/microkernel_mailboxes.rst

 Message Descriptor
 ==================

-A message descriptor is a data structure that specifies where a message's data is located and how the message is to be handled by the mailbox.
+A :dfn:`message descriptor` is a data structure that specifies where a message's data is located, and how the message is to be handled by the mailbox.
 Both the sending task and the receiving task pass a message descriptor to the mailbox when accessing a mailbox.
 The mailbox uses both message descriptors to perform a message exchange between compatible sending and receiving tasks.
-The mailbox also updates some fields of the descriptors during the exchange to allow both tasks to know what occurred.
+The mailbox also updates some fields of the descriptors during the exchange, allowing both tasks to know what occurred.

 A message descriptor is a structure of type :c:type:`struct k_msg`.
 The fields